IDRnD/VoxTube/index.md

 ## License

-The dataset is licensed under **CC BY-NC-SA 4.0**, please see the [license](LICENSE).
+The dataset is licensed under **CC BY-NC-SA 4.0**, please see the complete version of the [license](LICENSE).

-Please note that the provided data is relevant on the February 2023 and the corresponding CC BY 4.0 licenses are valid on that date.
-ID R&D Inc. is not responsible for changed license type or a video or if the video was deleted.
-If you have found your channel meta data in this dataset and want to exclude this information, please contact us at www.idrnd.ai/contact.
+Please also note that the provided data is relevant on the February 2023 and the corresponding CC BY 4.0 licenses are valid on that date.
+ID R&D Inc. is not responsible for changed video license type or if the video was deleted from the YouTube.
+If you want your channel meta to be deleted from the dataset, please [contact us](https://www.idrnd.ai/contact-us) with a topic "VoxTube change request".

 ## Citation